-Wetlands.be brings you a directory of information about casinos and other types of entertainment venue being built on wetlands – i.e. an area of land that is saturated with water, either permanently or seasonally, thus increasing the challenge of creating building and infrastructure developments.
+Wetlands.be brings you a directory of information about casinos and free play casino games, and other types of entertainment venue being built on wetlands – i.e. an area of land that is saturated with water, either permanently or seasonally, thus increasing the challenge of creating building and infrastructure developments.

 On this page you’ll find Wetlands’ outline of the current global trend of casinos and other entertainment venues being allowed to be built on wetlands, as well as a brief look at some of the pros and cons to this niche sector.
 We have also provided a couple of examples of existing casinos that have successfully been built on wetlands.